Thirroul

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Thirroul has 28 active public transport stops, offering a mix of train and bus services.
-These stops are served by 27 individual routes, collectively facilitating 1,221 weekly passenger trips.
-Transport accessibility is rated good, with residents on average located 345 meters from the nearest stop.
+Thirroul has 30 active public transport stops offering a mix of train and bus services.
+These are served by 27 different routes, facilitating 1,221 weekly passenger trips in total.
+Transport accessibility is deemed good, with residents typically residing 345 metres from their nearest stop.
+Predominantly residential, most Thirroul residents commute outward, primarily by car (88%), with walking accounting for 4%.
+On average, there are 1.5 vehicles per dwelling.
+According to the 2021 Census, 48.1% of residents work from home, potentially due to COVID-19 conditions.

-Service frequency averages 174 trips per day across all routes, equating to approximately 43 weekly trips per stop.
+Service frequency averages 174 trips daily across all routes, equating to roughly 40 weekly trips per individual stop.

 Frequently Asked Questions - Transport